OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Next, even when using a low-level API which is supposed to make secure connections (such as `SSLSocket`), be aware that it has to be securely implemented.
 For instance, `SSLSocket` **doesn't** verify the hostname.
 Use `getDefaultHostnameVerifier` to verify the hostname.
 The Android developer documentation includes a [code example](https://developer.android.com/training/articles/security-ssl.html#WarningsSslSocket "Warnings About Using SSLSocket Directly").

-Verify that the server or termination proxy at which the HTTPS connection terminates is configured according to best practices.
+Finally, Verify that the server or termination proxy at which the HTTPS connection terminates is configured according to best practices.
 See also the [OWASP Transport Layer Protection cheat sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md "Transport Layer Protection Cheat Sheet") and the [Qualys SSL/TLS Deployment Best Practices](https://dev.ssllabs.com/projects/best-practices/ "Qualys SSL/TLS Deployment Best Practices").

 ### Dynamic Analysis